Chicago Medication Errors Lawyer

 - Mixing up one patient's medical chart with another

-- Mixing up one patient's medication with another
+- Hospital staff members mix up one patient's or resident's medications with another

 - Failure to validate the medication order with the prescribing doctor

 - Errors linked to data capture with computer systems

 - Collecting an incomplete medical history from the hospital patient

 - Failure to dispense the correct dosage of prescribed medications